 If you are camping (or just planning to filter creek water), it is also wise to check the snow and water levels and bear activities along the various trails in the San Gorgonio Wilderness.
 The San Gorgonio Wilderness Association maintains a well-updated web site for all of this information.

 San Gorgonio Mountain was the site of my first backpacking experience.
-That trip, ascending on the Fish Creek Trail, was ill-fated for many reasons – mostly due to our lack of general preparedness and a bout of altitude sickness – and my hiking party didn’t get to summit, so this time I was determined to stand in SoCal’s highest point.
+That trip, ascending on the Fish Creek Trail, was ill-fated for many reasons – mostly due to our lack of general preparedness and a bout of altitude sickness.
+We didn’t get to summit then, so I was determined to correct that on this try.

 On this trip, I was accompanied by Kolby from 100 Hikes and the very entertaining new hiking-blogging team behind What Would Ed Do, and after getting all of our gear into the car, driving up, and hanging out at Jenks Lake for a bit to get used to the higher elevation, we hoisted our packs on at the South Fork Station and started the journey.